vagrius/my-rsb-robot-2/README.md

 # Python robot

-A simple web scraper robot implemented in Python instead of Robot Framework syntax, using the `rpaframework` set of libraries.
+A simple web scraper robot.
+Using the RPA framework set of libraries.
+Originaly made as a result of completing the Robocorp Level I Automation Developer training.